-As for how snow clearing works, the city says that roads are salted if snowfall is less than eight centimetres or plowed and salted if snowfall is more than eight centimetres.
+As for how snow clearing works, the city says that roads are salted if snowfall is less than five centimetres or plowed and salted if snowfall is more than five centimetres.

 Naturally, major roads are cleared first.
 Once priority roads are dealt with, local residential roads, bus stops, pedestrian crossings and priority sidewalks (such as those around hospitals, schools and major transit routes) are maintained.

 Priority sidewalks, bus stops and pedestrian crossings are cleared within 24-36 hours after a snowfall ends.

 Residents should avoid parking on the street in the wake of a major snowfall.